Pee-wee Herman actor Paul Reubens dies from cancer at 70

 His television series, “Pee-wee’s Playhouse,” ran for five seasons, earned 22 Emmys and attracted not only children but adults to Saturday-morning TV.

-Both silly and subversive and championing nonconformity, the Pee-wee universe was a trippy place, populated by things such as a talking armchair and a friendly pterodactyl.
+Both silly and subversive and championing nonconformity, the Pee-wee universe was a trippy place, populated by things like a talking armchair and a friendly pterodactyl.
 The host, who is fond of secret words and loves fruit salad so much he once married it, is prone to lines like, “I know you are, but what am I?” and “Why don’t you take a picture; it’ll last longer?”
 The act was a hit because it worked on multiple levels, even though Reubens insists that wasn’t the plan.

 “It’s for kids,” Reubens told The Associated Press in 2010.
 “People have tried to get me for years to go, ‘It wasn’t really for kids, right?’
 Even the original show was for kids.
 I always censored myself to have it be kid-friendly.